kubu4/yaamini-virginica/README.md

 My goal is to identify differentially methylated regions and loci between oysters exposed to ambient and elevated pCO<sub>2</sub> conditions.

 1. Identify differentially methylated regions and loci between samples
-2. Characterize gene ontology information associated with differential methylation
-3. Create reproducible protocols for analysis
+2. Create reproducible protocols for analysis

 ## Methods